poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 On Microsoft Suite, there sadly is not the granularity to distinguish between email notifications and calendar notifications.
 I chose to disable all notifications at the cost of being late to meetings and sometimes missing them altogether.
 The upside of this was that any meeting I missed where my presence was actually needed, I would usually get a Direct Message asking where I was, and any meeting I wasn't required at I would miss without any consequence.

 With Google Suite, no notification settings are required.

+[^1]: <sub><sup>Disclaimer: I do not do stupid or illegal things on my work computer that could potentially compromise my companies OpSec.
+I'm talking like, checking my personal email, watching TV, listening to music, writing.
+It's just easier than setting up two work stations for productivity in my small NYC apartment. <sub><sup>